 We work together to support our vision, and the values of collaboration, openness, respect and empowerment in everything we do.

 We do this with a focus on safety, agility and responsiveness, fairness and equity, excellence, and resource effectiveness.

-We are firmly focussed on healthy people and communities; exceptional patient and consumer experiences and outcomes; a talented, happy and engaged workforce; being a hub for research and innovation; and responsible governance and financial management.
+We are firmly focused on healthy people and communities; exceptional patient and consumer experiences and outcomes; a talented, happy and engaged workforce; being a hub for research and innovation; and responsible governance and financial management.